RishabhGithub7348/Resume_Profile_Builder/README.md

 ## Introduction

-The Oruphone Internship Project is aimed at creating a web application that simplifies the process of resume creation and management.
+The  Project is aimed at creating a web application that simplifies the process of resume creation and management.
 Users can register, log in, and create their personalized resumes with ease.

 ## Features